by Thairanked Guide

 November 05, 2025 03:31 AM

 Loy Krathong (ลอยกระทง) is one of Thailand’s most enchanting and picturesque festivals, celebrated on the full moon night of the 12th lunar month, which usually falls in November.
+In 2026, Loy Krathong will take place on Monday, 23 November.
 The name “Loy Krathong” literally means “to float a basket”, and the festival is known for its stunning sight of thousands of candlelit “krathongs” floating peacefully on rivers, canals, and ponds across the country.
+For an overview of other important Thai festivals, check out A Guide to the 10 Most Popular Festivals in Thailand.

 It was originally held to honor and give thanks to the Goddess of Water, Phra Mae Khongkha, for providing life and abundance throughout the year.
 The act of floating the krathong also symbolizes letting go of anger, grudges, and misfortunes, allowing people to start anew with a pure heart.